Subscribe to Blog via Email

 There are a lot of scary diseases in this world but some of them are particularly sneaky.
 One such sneaky disease is the lesser-known type of cancer that infiltrated my body – Neuroendocrine Cancer.
 Not only is it scary and sneaky, but it’s also cunning, devious, misleading, and double-crossing.
 It likes nothing better than to play tricks on you.
 It is the great pretender.

 It will grow in your body without you knowing.
-It finds places to hide, mainly the small intestine, appendix, lungs, stomach, pancreas, rectum and a host of other places.
+It finds places to hide, mainly the small intestine, appendix, lungs, stomach, pancreas, rectum, and a host of other places.
 It can be fiendishly small to avoid being seen.
 Once it’s established in the primary location (….or locations), it will try to break out via your blood and lymphatic systems.
-It wants to establish other bases in your mesentery, your liver, your lymph nodes, your bones and any other place it can get to.
+It wants to establish other bases in your mesentery, your liver, your lymph nodes, your bones, and any other place it can get to.

 You will go to your doctor, perhaps many times, to report what looks like routine/regular symptoms.
-Unfortunately, it’s also really good at tricking your doctors.
+Unfortunately, it’s also really good at tricking most of your doctors.
 After several visits and despite your concerns, your doctors could become so frustrated that nothing serious is obvious, they might even start to think it’s all in your head.
 This is exactly what Neuroendocrine Cancer wants, it’s just getting started.

 However, it has a ‘finale’ trick.
-Neuroendocrine Cancer actually wants to kill you, and if it’s left to plough its relentless path throughout your body, that’s exactly what it will do, slowly but surely.
+Neuroendocrine Cancer actually wants to kill you, and if it’s left to plow its relentless path throughout your body, that’s exactly what it will do, slowly but surely.

 It’s not just slow and scary, it can also be deadly.
 Spread the word and help save a life.